microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/group-list-permissiongrants.md

 If successful, this method returns a `200 OK` response code and a list of [resourceSpecificPermissionGrant](../resources/resourcespecificpermissiongrant.md) objects in the response body.

-## Example
+## Examples

 ### Request

-Here is an example of the request.
+The following is an example of the request.

 # [HTTP](#tab/http)
 <!-- {